piperod/beepose/README.md

 ### Start training

-To train go to the train folder in src.
+To train go to the train folder in beepose.

 ````
-    cd src/train
+    cd beepose/train
 ````
 Now you just need to run the following script that would read the annotations file and automatically set the parameters according to the configuration in the annotations file.

-In this script you will have to point to the path where the annotations are and the images are.
+In this script you will have to point to the path where the annotations and the images are.

 ````